-The 1909 map (Figure 5) shows Hamilton Beach, with the Toronto and Niagara Power line, the Grand Trunk Hamilton Radial Electric Railway, and the metalled Beach Road.
+The 1909 map (Figure 6) shows "Hamilton Beach", with the Toronto and Niagara Power line, the Grand Trunk Hamilton Radial Electric Railway, and the metalled road1 Beach Road.
 There has been an increase in structures, again shown fronting Beach Road.
-Marsh areas are shown along the western limits of the sand bar at the south and middle portions of the Study Area.
+Marsh areas are shown along the western limits of the sand bar.